agasthik/aws-csa-2017/README.md

 Most of the questions are scenario based.

-1. Simple - Default - when a single resource performs function for your domain - only one webserver serves content
+1. Simple - Default - When you have a single resource available or wish to use DNS round robin between available resources.

 2. Weighted – send x% of traffic to site A and remainder (100 – x) % of it to site B. Need not be two different regions.
 Can be even two different ELBs.
 This split is over length of day not based on number of individual subsequent requests.